ayiezac/starter-lint-template/README.md

 # starter-lint-template
 this is starter template for linting html, js and css/scss

-1. To get started, clone or fork this repo then kindly install `npm i -g bun`
+1. To get started, clone or fork this repo then kindly install `npm i -g bun` and then copy all files to your workspace

 2. To install dependencies: